ckswilliams/modOpenREM/docs/charts.rst

 data.
 The user can configure which plots are shown using the ``Chart options`` on the CT and radiographic pages.

-New in 0.7.0: Chart plotting options can also be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.
+*New in 0.7.0* Chart plotting options can also be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.

-New in 0.7.0: The chart plotting status is displayed on the OpenREM homepage.
+*New in 0.7.0* The chart plotting status is displayed on the OpenREM homepage.

-New in 0.7.0: The data in many of the charts can now be sorted interactively by the user by clicking on one of the sorting options below the individual chart:
+*New in 0.7.0* The data in many of the charts can now be sorted interactively by the user by clicking on one of the sorting options below the individual chart:

 .. image:: img/ChartCTSortingOptions.png